AaryaBhanderi/Summer-internship-2025_D23IT160/README.md

 Day 16

 I added a new API for booking.
 It stores selected seats and movie info into a JSON file when a user confirms booking.

+Day 17

+I updated the system to remember booked seats and show them as unavailable next time the same movie is booked.